Hello! Who are you and what business did you start?

 Selling on Amazon is great to get started, but start thinking about how you can diversify away from it as soon as you’ve hit a good rhythm with your sales.

-A few months later Fei decided to get in on the business as well, so she followed her interest in the natural and organic self-care category.
+A few months later Faye decided to get in on the business as well, so she followed her interest in the natural and organic self-care category.
 As a Mom with 2 little girls (3 if you count me too =), 2 aging parents that recently moved closer to us constantly calling for tech support, and a demanding day job, she was always looking for a moment of pampering.
 That’s where the idea of natural self-care products came to mind, and where we landed on the under-eye masks.

 Take us through the process of designing, prototyping, and manufacturing your first product.

 We source our products primarily from China, via a network of trusted manufacturers that we’ve vetted, and some that we’ve also visited in person.
-Fei grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a high-quality manufacturer wasn’t too difficult for us.
+Faye grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a high-quality manufacturer wasn’t too difficult for us.
 Day-to-day we spend most of our energy ensuring that they meet the highest quality standards of production and are able to source ingredients that are all-natural, sustainable, and organic, whenever possible.

 From a very high level, we start our product selection process based on what fits into the overall brand, and also ideally, products that we can source from our existing and trusted manufacturing partners.